File crypto_config.h

 MBEDTLS_THREADING_C

-Module: library/threading.c
+Module: platform/threading.c

 You will have to enable either MBEDTLS_THREADING_ALT or MBEDTLS_THREADING_PTHREAD.